Nitin-Mane/Swiggy-Restaurant-Data-Analysis/README.md

 [Presentation Link](Presentation/swiggy_data_analysis_presentation.pptx)

 ## License Information
-The dataset used for this analysis is available under the Creative Commons License.
+The dataset used for this analysis is available under the MIT License.

 ## Conclusion
 In conclusion, this data analysis project provides valuable insights into the Swiggy restaurant data from all over India.
 By leveraging the power of data science and visualization, we were able to identify trends, popular cuisines, top-rated restaurants, and more.
 The interactive web application built using Dash enhances the user experience and facilitates easy exploration of the restaurant data.